back

 The Debt Avalanche

-The avalanche method focuses on the practical mathematical approach of interest savings rather than your state of mind.
+The debt avalanche method focuses on the practical mathematical approach of interest savings rather than your state of mind.
 The avalanche prioritizes saving money on interest by having you pay off your highest-interest debt first.
 Eliminating the credit card with the highest interest rate first can bring about significant savings that you might not get with the snowball method.

 Maintain the minimum payment on all your other accounts and put every bit of extra money you have towards your highest interest credit card.
 Once that card has been paid off, move on to the next highest interest debt until every credit card has been paid off.